What Is a Qualified Retirement Plan?

 Qualified vs. Nonqualified Retirement Plans

 Most employer-sponsored plans are qualified.
-Employees can contribute pre-tax dollars or, in the case of designated Roth contributions, after-tax dollars to a qualified retirement plan directly from their paychecks.
-Employers can deduct any matching contributions from their taxable income each year.
+Employees can contribute pre-tax dollars , designated Roth contributions or after-tax dollars to a qualified retirement plan directly from their paychecks.
+Employers can then provide contribution matching by deducting those funds from their taxable income.

-With qualified retirement plans, you don’t pay taxes on contributions made with pre-tax funds or earnings on those contributions until you make withdrawals, unless you contribute to a Roth 401(k) where you pay taxes upfront and withdrawals are tax free.
+With qualified retirement plans, you don’t pay taxes on contributions or their earnings until you make withdrawals, unless you contribute to a Roth 401(k) where you pay the taxes upfront and withdrawals are tax free.

-Nonqualified retirement plans can also offer tax benefits, but they do not follow the same ERISA guidelines as qualified plans.
-Types of nonqualified retirement plans include deferred-compensation plans, executive bonus plans and split-dollar life insurance plans.
+Nonqualified retirement plans can also offer tax benefits, however, the ERISA guidelines do not apply to them.
+Nonqualified retirement plans include deferred-compensation plans, executive bonus plans and split-dollar life insurance plans.
+These plans tend to favor key employees and executives.

 Traditional and Roth IRAs, which are individual plans, are not qualified retirement plans.
-But they offer tax benefits similar to those of qualified plans with different contributions limits.
+They do offer similar tax benefits to qualified plans, but they have different contribution limits.

 Types of Qualified Retirement Plans